Extension services in reef catchments

 Our extension staff help graziers implement grazing systems that are profitable and productive while also reducing nutrients and sediment runoff into local waterways and the reef.

 FutureBeef is another source of information and events for graziers throughout northern Australia.

 In the Wet Tropics we have extension officers supporting the Australian Banana Growers’ Council Banana BMP program.
 They provide research and extension services to growers to improve business and environmental outcomes.

-The Enhanced Extension Coordination program is working to improve coordination, collaboration and communication across different producer and extension networks, and to increase adoption of agricultural land management practices that lead to improved water quality.
+The Enhanced Extension Coordination program in the Great Barrier Reef is working to improve coordination, collaboration and communication across different producer and extension networks, and to increase adoption of agricultural land management practices that lead to improved water quality.

 Regional coordinators based in the six reef regions are working to identify ways to better apply and tailor extension services to meet required needs and recommend other services that can support whole-of-farm outcomes.
 They have developed regional extension plans to identify gaps and new opportunities and have also developed collaboration strategies to expand regional extension networks and improve coordination and collaboration.